October 6, 2007

 Burnt Rock Mountain

-The showers become steady, and I’m loving it.
+The rain shower is here to stay, and I’m loving it.
 Water falls from the sky, runs off the bark and leaves, and soaks my shirt.
-For the first time today, I feel energized.
+I was dragging all day, but now I feel energized.

-It’s been nearly two weeks since I’ve bathed – eleven days out – and walking this evening in the rain, I know the transformation is complete.
-I am a creature of the trail again – tempered by the elements to achieve this euphoria that all long distance hikers seek.
+It’s been nearly two weeks since I’ve bathed, eleven days out.
+Now as I walk this evening in the rain, I know the transformation is complete.
+I’m a creature of the trail again, tempered by the elements to achieve the euphoria that all long distance hikers seek.

-They’re out for a day hike, and all decked out in ponchos for the rain – officially known as “Ricky D and the Kids,” from Quebec.
+They’re out for a day hike, all decked out in ponchos for the rain.
+Their trail name is collectively “Ricky D and the Kids,” from Quebec.
 Ricky is a great conversationalist and I enjoy talking to him inside the shelter.
-He gives me some kids’ snacks that are apparently extra – individually packaged fruit snacks and the like.
-He also offers a ride to town, but I’m enjoying the shelter – I’ll be in town tomorrow.
+He gives me some extra food – individually packaged “Fruit Snacks” and the like.
+He offers a ride to town, but I’m enjoying the setting on this rainy day.
+I’ll be in town tomorrow.

 The rain increases in volume soon after they leave, and I even hear occasional thunder.